KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 The `shouldDisplay` `@Input` property expects a boolean value.
 We need to send `true` if the current question should display.
 We can determine this condition if the `currentQuestionIndex` equals the index of the question in the array.

-Using concepts we used to capture the index of the `*ngFor` element in the `TriviaQuestionComponent` template in the last session, make the changes to the `TriviaQuestionComponent` template to the correct boolean value if the `currentQuestionIndex` equals the index of the question array element.
+Using concepts we used to capture the index of the `*ngFor` element in the `TriviaQuestionComponent` template in the last session, make the following changes in the `TriviaQuestionComponent` template:

+1. Capture the `index` of the `*ngFor` in a variable.
+2. Set the input property to an equality check where `currentQuestionIndex` equals the index of the question array element.

 Feel free to move the property and event bindings to separate lines to make it easier to read.

 >[!HINT]
 >Take a look at _trivia-question.component.html_.
 We'll access the question index in the same way.